paritytech/polkadot/roadmap/implementors-guide/guide.md

 #### Session Change

 Session changes are the only time that configuration can change, and the configuration module's session-change logic is handled before this module's.
 We also lean on the behavior of the inclusion module which clears all its occupied cores on session change.
-Thus we don't have to worry about cores being occupied across session boundaries and it is safe to re-size the `ParathreadExecutionCores` bitfield.
+Thus we don't have to worry about cores being occupied across session boundaries and it is safe to re-size the `AvailabilityCores` bitfield.

 Actions:
 1. Set `SessionStartBlock` to current block number.
-1. Clear all `Some` members of `ExecutionCores`.
+1. Clear all `Some` members of `AvailabilityCores`.
 Return all parathread claims to queue with retries un-incremented.
 1. Set `configuration = Configuration::configuration()` (see [HostConfiguration](#Host-Configuration))
-1. Resize `ExecutionCores` to have length `Paras::parachains().len() + configuration.parathread_cores with all `None` entries.
+1. Resize `AvailabilityCores` to have length `Paras::parachains().len() + configuration.parathread_cores with all `None` entries.
 1. Compute new validator groups by shuffling using a secure randomness beacon
 1. Prune the parathread queue to remove all retries beyond `configuration.parathread_retries`, and assign all parathreads to new cores if the number of parathread cores has changed.